pddang/CISP360/README.md

 How to run the code:

 *In the Windows/Mac environment:
--In main.cpp, change the directory to the location in which you save the file, other error will appear: "File open failed..Terminating"
+-In main.cpp, change the directory to the location in which you save the file, otherwise error will appear: "File open failed..Terminating"

 *In the Linux environment: